tanay002/Spring-Framework/README.md

 Core+ 3 additional Jar

-*spring-aop-4.3.1.RELEASE
+1.) spring-aop-4.3.1.RELEASE
-*spring-web-4.3.1.RELEASE
+2.) spring-web-4.3.1.RELEASE
-*spring-webmvc-4.3.1.RELEASE
+3.) spring-webmvc-4.3.1.RELEASE
-*servlet-api(found in tomcat which we are using inside lib folder)
+4.) servlet-api(found in tomcat which we are using inside lib folder)